Skip to product information

 Thomas MacDonagh 1916 commemorative poster recreated from a photo in The Walton Collection.

-Thomas MacDonagh , Irish: Tomás Anéislis Mac Donnchadha; (1 February 1878 – 3 May 1916) was an Irish political activist, poet, playwright, educationalist and revolutionary leader.
-He was a signatory of the Proclamation of the Irish Republic and Commandant of the 2nd Battalion, Dublin Brigade, of the Irish Volunteers, which fought in Jacob's biscuit factory.
-He was executed for his part in the Rising at the age of thirty-eight.
+Thomas MacDonagh was born on the 1st February and was an Irish political activist, poet, playwright, and revolutionary leader.
+He was heavily involved in the preparations for the Rising and a signatory of the Proclamation of the Irish Republic, in addition to being Commandant of the 2nd Battalion, Dublin Brigade, of the Irish Volunteers, which occupied Jacob's biscuit factory.
+He was court-martialled and executed for his role in the Rising.

-MacDonagh was assistant headmaster at St. Enda's School, Scoil Éanna, and lecturer in English at University College Dublin.
-He was a member of the Gaelic League, where he befriended Patrick Pearse and Eoin MacNeill.
-He was a founding member of the Irish Volunteers with MacNeill and Pearse.
-He wrote poetry and plays.
-His play, When the Dawn is Come, was produced by the Abbey Theatre in 1908.
+MacDonagh was assistant headmaster at St. Enda's School, Scoil Éanna, as well as holding a lecturer post in English at UCD.
+He was a member of the Gaelic League, where he became a close friend of both Patrick Pearse and Eoin MacNeill.
+Along with MacNeill and Pearse he was a founding member of the Irish Volunteers .
+He wrote poetry and his play, When the Dawn is Come, was produced by the Abbey Theatre in 1908.
 His other plays Metempsychosis, 1912 and Pagans, 1915 were both produced by the Irish Theatre Company.

-While in Fermoy, MacDonagh was one of the founding members of ASTI, the secondary teachers trade union which was formed in the Fermoy College in 1908.
-He moved to Dublin, soon establishing strong friendships with such men as Eoin MacNeill and Patrick Pearse.
-His friendship with Pearse and his love of Irish led him to join the staff of Pearse's bilingual St. Enda's School upon its establishment in 1908, taking the role of French and English teacher and Assistant Headmaster.
-MacDonagh was essential to the school's early success, on his marriage he took the position of lecturer in English at the National University, while continuing to support St Enda's.
-MacDonagh remained devoted to the Irish language, and in 1910 he became tutor to a younger member of the Gaelic League, Joseph Plunkett.
-The two were both poets with an interest in the Irish Theatre and formed a lifelong friendship.
+While in Fermoy, MacDonagh was one of the founders of ASTI, the secondary teachers trade union which was formed in the Fermoy College in 1908.
+His friendship with Pearse and his love of the Irish language led him to join the staff of Pearse's bilingual St. Enda's School upon its establishment in 1908.
+MacDonagh was essential to the school's early success, and following his marriage he took the position of lecturer in English at the National University, while continuing to work at St Enda's.
+MacDonagh was devoted to the Irish language, and in 1910 he became tutor to a younger member of the Gaelic League and poet, Joseph Plunkett, later becoming close friends.

 On 3 January 1912 he married Muriel Gifford (a member of the Church of Ireland) and their son, Donagh, was born that November, and their daughter, Barbara, in March 1915.
 Muriel's sister, Grace Gifford, was to marry Joseph Plunkett hours before his execution in 1916.